How to Create Your End-of-Life Plan

 Facebook group – membership of a group dedicated to others doing the same course

-Thoughts from those that have done the course
+Thoughts from a few of those that have done the course

 "For anyone who has a blended family or has been re-married, this course and workbook is a MUST!
 Having the “excuse” that I had an assignment from Jane’s course made it easy to open the conversation with my husband, when previously I could not hold his attention for 15 minutes on this topic.
 And now I feel like I have created a “living document,” not a “death document.”
 Patty Burgess Brecht USA